signalshore/signalshore.github.io/content/2022-02-09-New-City-Pune.md

 Generally when you are moving to a new city, you do not have any place to stay for the initial part.
 My office took care of this.
 They put me up in a fancy hotel which helped me immensely.

-Apart from this, I did some initial reserach (with the help of a bunch of friends) as to where to look for a house/flat to rent.
+Apart from this, I did some initial research (with the help of a bunch of friends) as to where to look for a house/flat to rent.
 This time around I can actually afford to spend money on a private flat/house to rent that I do not have to share with other people.
 My salary has more or less doubled since my Mumbai days and the rents are quite cheaper than Mumbai.
 Living alone is a bit isolating, which is again something that I need to get used to.

 I found a nice apartment that a colleague was renting out.
 This was the most lucky event in the whole thing.
 The apartment is nice.
 It is very close proximity to a hill and a trail nearby which makes for a very easy weekend getaway.